artart222/CodeArt/README.md

 # Vim-ide
-Use vim as ide of python and c/c++
+Use vim as general purpose IDE